-7 SUMMARY
+10 SUMMARY

 AutoMod is an industrial-oriented simulation system that provides the ability to define the physical elements of a system using CAD-like graphics and the logical portion of the system using a powerful procedural language.
 The results are that a typical user can be three to ten times more productive using AutoMod in comparison to using any other simulation language.
-The accuracy and degree of detail with respect to movement systems is unequalled
+The accuracy and degree of detail with respect to model development is unequalled.

 AutoMod allows the construction of very large, complex models.
-In fact, AutoMod's structured language has proven that the larger the project, the more benefits AutoMod has over alternative approaches.
+In fact, AutoMod has a structured language that has proven that the larger the project, the more benefits AutoMod has over alternative approaches.

 AutoMod provides real, three-dimensional graphic animation.
 There are no limits to the views or the size of the picture to be shown.
-The degree of animation realism is also unmatched, as AutoMod provides light-sourced solid graphics with Z-depth sorting, showing all entities in correct relation to one another on the screen.
+The degree of animation realism is also unmatched, as AutoMod provides light-sourced solid graphics with Z-depth sorting showing all entities in correct relation to one another on the screen.